Vxtzq/VL-RL/README.md

 **Vision-Language agents for Reinforcement Learning environments.**

 VL_RL is a lightweight framework that turns any RL environment into a world playable by LLMs/VLMs.
-Plug in any Gym/Gymnasium env, connect any vision-language model (Ollama, vLLM), and watch it play.
+Connects any Gym/Gymnasium env with any LLM.

 **DEMO:** Qwen 3.6 35B-A3B plays `SuperMarioBros-v0`